UBC-MDS/reasytries/README.md

 <!-- badges: end -->

-The pyeasytries package contains classes and functions that efficiently store and search words passed by the user based on a trie data structure.
+The reasytries package contains classes and functions that efficiently store and search words passed by the user based on a trie data structure.